ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 ## Devel note

+gChatRequestOptions maintains the list of options/fields to send along with chat request, irrespective of whether /chat/completions or /completions endpoint.

+  If you want to add additional options/fields to send to the server/ai-model, and or modify the existing options value, for now you can update this global var using browser's development-tools/console.

 Sometimes the browser may be stuborn with caching of the file, so your updates to html/css/js may not be visible.
 Also remember that just refreshing/reloading page in browser or for that matter clearing site data, dont directly override site caching in all cases.
 Worst case you may